 Do I need to buy outdoor cameras from another company?

 No. Deep Sentinel will provide you with its own brand, model, and make of outdoor cameras.
 You don’t need to buy a new camera.
 This makes it more convenient for you.

-Do I need to install the cameras myself?
+Do I need to install the security cameras myself?